-Here are our picks of the 11 best iPhone and Android apps for riding.
+Here are our picks of the nine best Android and iPhone apps for cycling.
 Some are free, some are not, and some are free up front with an option to buy more bells and whistles.
-Fair warning: Any GPS-based app will tax your phone's battery, so these are generally better suited to shorter rides.
+Fair warning: any GPS-based app will tax your phone's battery, so these are generally better suited to shorter rides.

 Video: Best apps for cycling

 Perhaps the biggest draw of this app is the fact that is plays nicely with others.
 It pairs easily with Bluetooth sensors like heart-rate monitors, speed sensors and progressive power meters such as Stages.
 (With a Wahoo Key plugin you can pair with ANT+ sensors, too.)

 In a world where many companies defensively guard your data in their various ecosystems, Wahoo Fitness uploads to all the good sites – Strava, MapMyFitness, TrainingPeaks, MyFitnessPal – and, if you like, can push your data in your choice of five file formats via email or Dropbox.
 If you’re an engineer, or just a data hound, you’ll love the number-heavy presentation of the app, too, with eight customizable pages of data on speed, power, heart rate and more.
 Plus, there’s a GPS map – though it burns through the battery pretty quickly.

 We also use this app indoors — with the Kickr power trainer, a best-in-class indoor trainer.